Radvila Palace Museum of Art

 Space: 10 550 m²

-Architects: Vytautas Biekša, Dovilė Krikščiūnaitė, Coralie Lamilhau, Eglė Matulaitytė, Martynas Brimas, Justė Stefanovič, Viktorija Rimkutė, Adelė Dovydavičiūtė, Aistė Galaunytė
+Architects: Vytautas Biekša, Dovilė Krikščiūnaitė, Coralie Lamilhau, Eglė Matulaitytė, Martynas Brimas, Justė Stefanovič, Viktorija Rimkutė, Adelė Dovydavičiūtė, Aistė Galaunytė, Gedas Žiemelis

 The restoration and adaptation project of the Jonušas Radvila Palace complex for the Lithuanian National Museum of Art (LNDM) aims to achieve several primary objectives:

-- The uniqueness of the Jonušas Radvila Palace complex is preserved by representing all layers of property development highlighting the complex history of the city.
-Therefore the newly designed buildings refer not only to the loss of the primary palace structure but also to the development of later historical structures.
+- The uniqueness of the Jonušas Radvila Palace complex is preserved by representing all layers of the site transformations highlighting the complex history of the city.
+Therefore the newly designed elements refer not only to the loss of the primary palace structure but also to the reminiscent of later historical structures.

-- The internal structure of the museum will open as many existing authentic spaces as possible, preserving their unique spatial and material properties, and add new content.
+- The internal structure of the museum will open as many existing authentic spaces as possible, preserving their unique spatial and material properties, and adding new content.

-- The end goal is an active museum boldly communicating the museum’s internal (hitherto unseen) processes with open repositories and workshops, creating new possibilities for operation and presentation of collections, and emphasizing the educational potential of art (and heritage).
+- The goal is an active museum boldly communicating the museum’s internal (hitherto unseen) processes with open art repositories and workshops, creating new possibilities for the operation and presentation of the museum’s collections, and emphasizing the educational potential of art and heritage.